Park City Area: 1 Destination, 3 Ski Resorts

-Park City is a mountain oasis located just 40 minutes from the Salt Lake City International Airport (SLC), your access to adventure.
-With the mammoth Park City Mountain Resort, famed Deer Valley, and the state of the art Woodward Park City just minutes apart, you'll find a playground of over 9,300 skiable acres at ski resorts in Park City.
-Revel in The Greatest Snow on Earth®, see why the 2002 Winter Olympic Games were held on Park City Mountain’s and Deer Valley’s legendary slopes, and experience the innovative and adventurous environment of Woodward.
+Park City is a mountain oasis located 40 minutes from the Salt Lake City International Airport (SLC), your access to adventure.
+With the mammoth Park City Mountain, famed Deer Valley and the state-of-the-art Woodward Park City just minutes apart, you'll find a playground of over 9,300 skiable acres at ski resorts in Park City.
+Revel in The Greatest Snow on Earth®, see why the 2002 Winter Olympic Games were held on Park City Mountain and Deer Valley’s legendary slopes and experience Woodward's innovative and adventurous environment.
 You can even ride the runs where skiers found their Olympic glory.

 Park City Mountain

-Ski the largest mega-resort in the U.S. at Park City Mountain.
-In 2015, Vail Resorts merged two side-by-side Park City skiing spots — Park City and Canyons — in order to create the largest destination ski resort in the country with 7,300 skiable acres.
+Ski one of the largest resort's in the U.S. at Park City Mountain.
+In 2015, Vail Resorts merged two side-by-side Park City skiing spots — Park City and Canyons — to open up 7,300 skiable acres.

-You'll never be bored with 43 lifts, over 300 trails, and 14 bowls to explore, you'll never get bored.
-Pop a few tricks at the seven terrain parks or catch some air in the eight half-pipes (including six natural half-pipes and one super-pipe).
+You'll never be bored with 43 lifts, over 300 trails and 14 bowls to explore.
+Pop a few tricks at the six terrain parks or catch some air in the eight half-pipes (including one halfpipe and mini pipe).

 After working up an appetite, grab a bite at one of the resort's many dining options that run the gamut from sit-down table service to fresh, locally sourced meals to places to score a quick bowl of bison chili or a slice of pizza between runs.

-Visitors will find Park City skiing paradise at Deer Valley, a skiers-only resort, which is only a 15-minute walk or three-minute drive from Park City's Main Street.
+Visitors will find Park City skiing paradise at Deer Valley, a skiers-only resort, which is a 15-minute walk or three-minute drive from Park City's Main Street.
 (The free Park City transit bus also takes riders to and from Deer Valley.)
-Each year, an average of 300 inches of powder fall on Deer Valley's six mountains — Little Baldy Peak, Bald Eagle, Bald, Flagstaff, Empire, and Lady Morgan.
-Skiers of every level will love these legendary slopes and five of the six mountains even feature runs suitable for children and beginners, while those off Daly Chutes will challenge the most seasoned skiers.
+Each year, an average of 300 inches of powder fall on Deer Valley's six mountains — Little Baldy Peak, Bald Eagle, Bald, Flagstaff, Empire and Lady Morgan.
+Skiers of every level will love these legendary slopes with groomed corduroy runs.
+Five of the six mountains feature runs suitable for children and beginners, while those off Daly Chutes will challenge the most seasoned skiers.

-Tear through 2,026 acres on the resort's 101 different runs.
+Tear through 2,026 acres on the resort's 100+ runs.
 The 21 lifts can carry 50,470 skiers per hour up the mountains to explore 3,000 vertical feet of terrain.
-Skiers itching for speed will love participating in NASTAR ski racing, which is the world's largest recreational ski race program.
+Skiers itching for speed will love participating in NASTAR ski racing, the world's largest recreational ski race program.
 Daily races occur on the Dual GS venue most days.

 Woodward Park City

-This state of the art, innovative resort is the nation’s first all-in-one action sports and ski resort expected to open December 14, 2019.
-Woodward boasts an 125 acre campus with an action sports hub, action sports parks and mountain parks.
-From lift-accessed snowboarding, skiing and tubing in the winter to biking, skateboarding, BMX, scooter, parkour, cheer and digital media in the summer, the resort is designed to offer a multitude of opportunities for passionate action sports athletes of all ages and abilities to play (beginner to expert).
+This state-of-the-art, innovative venue is the nation’s first all-in-one action sports and ski resort and is only 25 minutes from downtown Salt Lake City.
+Woodward boasts a 125-acre campus with an indoor action sports hub, outdoor action sports facility and mountain park.
+From lift-accessed snowboarding, skiing and tubing in the winter to mountain biking, skateboarding, BMX, scooter, parkour and cheer in the summer, the resort offers a multitude of opportunities for passionate action sports athletes of all ages and abilities to play (beginner to expert).

 "Though Historic Main Street is charming and walkable, Park City area is much larger than many realize — it has to be to accommodate three large mountain resorts, including America's largest."